Nizaam Carr

-Nizaam Carr (born 4 April 1991) is a South African rugby union footballer who plays either as a flanker, loose forward or number 8 and back rower.
+Nizaam Carr (born 4 April 1991) is a South African rugby union footballer who plays as a back rower.
 He is renowned for his athleticism and linking play.

 Personal life

 Carr grew up in Mitchell's Plain and attended West End Primary before his father moved to Rondebosch East, where he still lives with his family.

 Carr is the first Muslim to be named in a Springboks squad and to play for his national team after his subsequent debut against Italy.
 He fasts during the Muslim holy month of Ramadan, even while playing rugby.
 He runs a rugby academy at Islamia College in Lansdowne and hopes to inspire more young players from his community to achieve higher honours in rugby.

 Club career

 Born in Cape Town, Carr attended Bishops and played in their First XV in 2008 and 2009.